-In his first season back on the sideline in 2018, Gruden oversaw the development of quarterback Derek Carr, who established (4,049) and completion percentage (68.9).
+In his first season back on the sideline in 2018, Gruden oversaw the development of quarterback Derek Carr, who established career single-season highs in completions (381), passing yards (4,049) and completion percentage (68.9).
 Carr also piloted three fourth quarter/overtime game-winning drives on the season and set a franchise record by throwing 332 consecutive passes without an interception, a streak that covered 10 games.

 The youngest head coach in the NFL at age 34 upon his initial hire by Raiders Owner Al Davis in 1998, Gruden posted a 38-26 record (.594) and led the Silver and Black to back-to-back AFC West titles in 2000 and 2001.
-He guided the Raiders to an AFC Champion-ship Game appearance in 2000, a campaign in which the Raiders set a franchise record with 479 points and led the NFL in rushing (154.4 avg.).
+He guided the Raiders to an AFC Championship Game appearance in 2000, a campaign in which the Raiders et a franchise record with 479 points and led the NFL in rushing (154.4 avg.).